doublesymmetry/react-native-track-player/docs/docs/api/events.md

 ## Media Controls

 ### `Event.RemotePlay`
 Fired when the user presses the play button.
-Only fired if the `CAPABILITY_PLAY` is allowed.
+Only fired if the [`Capability.Play`](./constants/capability.md) is allowed.

 ### `Event.RemotePlayId`
 Fired when the user selects a track from an external device.
 Required for Android Auto support.
-Only fired if the `CAPABILITY_PLAY_FROM_ID` is allowed.
+Only fired if the [`Capability.PlayFromId`](./constants/capability.md) is allowed.

 | Param | Type     | Description   |
 | ----- | -------- | ------------- |
 | id    | `string` | The track id  |

 ### `Event.RemotePlaySearch`
 Fired when the user searches for a track (usually voice search).
 Required for Android Auto support.
-Only fired if the `CAPABILITY_PLAY_FROM_SEARCH` is allowed.
+Only fired if the [`Capability.PlayFromSearch`](./constants/capability.md) is allowed.

 Every parameter except `query` is optional and may not be provided.
 In the case where `query` is empty, feel free to select any track to play.